Akazukin Chacha: Story of the anime

 In season three, the King's Crest, which is a magical artifact called the Holy Bird, is stolen by one of Daimaō's minions, Soprano.
 Whoever possesses the King's Crest can make the world good or evil.
 When Chacha as the Magical Princess fights Soprano, by accident they break the seal, allowing demons to enter their world and start devastating their land.
 Seravy tells them that to close the seal again, they must use things that are from gods or goddesses.
 Because the Pendant, Bracelet, and Ring were given to them by Queen Joan, now a goddess, they sacrifice the three items to save the world.
 As a result, Chacha can no longer change into the Magical Princess, but her family gives her three more magical items, a magical brooch, compact, and Crescent Aurora Bracelet, which she can use to call up a boomerang which in turn brings her the items that can solve her problems.
 The rest of the series is based on the first 5 volumes of the manga.
 At the end of the series, Seravy settles down, engaged to be married to his former classmate, Dorothy.

 Characters

 Main characters

-All main characters appear in both the manga and anime versions.
+All of the main characters appear in both the manga and anime versions.